26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, Places To Get It, & How To Make the Most of the Experience

 Similar to following our digestive capacity gradually back to normal food, we gradually return to our normal, healthy exercise routine, supporting the return to the normal nutritive flow in the body from the digestive tract to the tissues.

-If you find you could use some extra support to continue basic, healthy habits, feel free to join the free, live Good Company Meetings we host every month.
+If you find you could use some extra support to continue practice the basic, healthy tenets or habits of life, feel free to join the free, live Good Company Meetings we host every month.
 All you need is a phone to join.

 Education and Trust